Elsa Klensch: Years at CNN: Style With Elsa Klensch

 In April 1980, Klensch joined Cable News Network (CNN) and appeared on-air from its first week in June 1980 with her groundbreaking Style with Elsa Klensch.
 For more than twenty years, she produced and hosted the program, which was broadcast globally in 142 countries on both CNN and its 24/7 Headline News channel (Headline News Network).
 Her half hour, Style with Elsa Klensch was scheduled three times each weekend, and individually produced segments from the program were broadcast up to four times each weekday.
 Style with Elsa Klensch reached 2.5 million households in the United States each week, becoming CNN's highest-rated weekend feature-news program at its time.

 She created Style as a journalistic reflection of her own fashion and design sense.
 Hers was the first regularly scheduled U.S. television program reporting exclusively on the worlds of fashion, beauty, and design.
-Its worldwide popularity established her as the preeminent TV fashion journalist.
-Her name became an international byword among fashion and design professionals.
+Its worldwide popularity established her as a TV fashion journalist.

 Klensch set the pace for television coverage of fashion.
 "I always believed that television was a natural outlet for visually exciting design, but in the first days, when I arrived with my crew to cover a show, designers resisted setting aside a place for our camera.
 All that changed when Style proved how powerful television could be as an international showcase for design."

 Based in New York City, Klensch traveled overseas three or four months a year to report from the other fashion capitals of Paris, Milan, Tokyo, and London.
 She also covered fashion and design from Bali, Beijing, Havana, Madrid, Manila, Moscow, Rio de Janeiro, and Sydney.

 The network estimated that over the years her coverage was seen by 200 million viewers worldwide.

 She set a goal for herself "I wanted to remain with my program to cover fashion and design into the new millennium."

 Although she still had more than two years left on her contract, she decided to leave CNN in 2001, and asked to be released to devote herself to other non-television interests.